MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/private-channels-life-cycle-management.md

     }
     ```

-2. Para cada canal privado do qual você deseja obter a URL do SharePoint, faça a seguinte solicitação, &lt;em&gt; que channel_id é a ID do canal.
+2. Para cada canal privado do qual você deseja obter a URL do SharePoint, faça a seguinte solicitação, em que &lt; channel_id &gt; é a ID do canal.

     **Solicitação**